Open-Reviews/Mangrove/Mangrove_Review_Standard.md

 - CBOR
 - HTTP method query fields

 Each Review MUST be representable as [Canonical CBOR](https://tools.ietf.org/html/rfc7049), and in particular Major type 5 (a map of pairs of data items).
 This means that each key and value MUST be one of the major CBOR types.
-Review keys MUST be of Major type 3 (a text string).
+All review keys MUST be of Major type 3 (a text string).

 Review MUST include the following keys and corresponding values:
+- `payload`
+    - The content of the review along with any metadata.
+    - MUST be a Major type 5 (a map of pairs of data items) with keys and values described in [Review payload section](#review-payload).
+- `signature`
+    - MUST be a Major type 3 (a text string) signature represented in base64url encoding.
+    - MUST be a valid ES256 (ECDSA on P-256 with SHA-256 digest) signature of [Canonical CBOR](https://tools.ietf.org/html/rfc7049) encoded review payload, corresponding to its `iss` public key value.

+### Review payload

+Review payload MUST include the following keys and corresponding values:
 - `iss`
     - The public key corresponding to the private key of the reviewer (issuer).
     - MUST be a Major type 3 (a text string) of length `130`.